Wavertree: History

-It has also been variously described as "a clearing in a wood" or "the place by the common pond".
-In the past, the name has been spelt Watry, Wartre, Waurtree, Wavertre and Wavertree.
-The earliest settlement of Wavertree is attested to by the discovery of Bronze Age burial urns in Victoria Park in the mid-1860s, while digging the footings for houses, two of which were built for Patrick O Connor, patentee, ironmonger, merchant and chair to the Wavertree Local Board of Health.
+The earliest settlement of Wavertree is attested to by the discovery of Bronze Age burial urns in Victoria Park in the mid-1860s, while digging the footings for houses; two of these were built for Patrick O'Connor, patentee, ironmonger, merchant and chair to the Wavertree Local Board of Health.

 The Domesday Book of 1086 states: "Leving held Wauretreu.
-There are 2 carucates of land.
-It was worth 64 pence".
-Wavertree was formerly a township in the parish of Childwall in the West Derby Hundred, in 1866 Wavertree became a separate civil parish, from 1894 to 1895 Wavertree was an urban district, on 1 April 1922 the parish was abolished and merged with Liverpool.
-In 1921 the parish had a population of 45,991.
+There are two carucates of land.
+It was worth 64 pence."
+Wavertree was formerly a township in the parish of Childwall in the West Derby Hundred.
+In 1866, Wavertree became a separate civil parish, from 1894 to 1895 Wavertree was an urban district and on 1 April 1922, the parish was abolished and merged with Liverpool.
+In 1921, the parish had a population of 45,991.

 Wavertree also boasts a village lock-up, commonly known as The Roundhouse, despite being octagonal in shape.
 Built in 1796, and later modified by prominent local resident and architect Sir James Picton, it was once used to detain local drunks.
 The lock-up was made a listed building in 1952.

-A similar structure, Everton Lock-Up sometimes called Prince Rupert's Tower, survives in Everton.
+A similar structure, Everton Lock-Up, sometimes called Prince Rupert's Tower, survives in Everton.
 The village green, on which Wavertree's lock-up was built, is officially the only surviving piece of common land in Liverpool.

 In 1895, the village of Wavertree was incorporated into the city of Liverpool.
-Buildings of interest include Holy Trinity Church, Liverpool Reform Synagogue, the Blue Coat School, and the Royal School for the Blind, all of which are situated on the same road.
+Buildings of interest include Holy Trinity Church, Liverpool Reform Synagogue, the Blue Coat School and the Royal School for the Blind; all of these are situated on the same road.
 King David High School, a Jewish-affiliated school that also accepts students of other faiths and backgrounds, is situated in Wavertree and has a primary school attached to it.
-Wavertree Town Hall was built in 1872 as the headquarters of the Wavertree Local Board of Health.
-Rescued from demolition in 1979, the town hall is now a bar and restaurant.